est31/msvc-wine-rust/README.md

 Compilation of any C/C++ dependencies is not supported.

-## Compiling Wine with _memicmp_l support
+## Compiling Wine 2.21

-Wine 2.20 doesn't support memicmp_l, but a patch with support has is available on the git master branch.
-It will most likely be included in the 2.21 release.
-So if you have 2.21 or later you can safely skip this compilation step!
+If your distribution has already Wine 2.21 or any later version, you can skip this step and install Wine 2.21 via your distribution instead.
+However, if you are on no rolling-release distribution, Wine 2.21 may not have reached you yet.
+I'm explaining below how to compile it, so that you don't have to figure it out yourself.

 First, obtain the dev-dependencies of wine (assuming Ubuntu here, but other Debian like distros may work as well).